mehulagg/gitlab/doc/integration/kerberos.md

 for initial settings to enable single sign-on and add Kerberos servers as an identity provider.

-## Create and linking Kerberos accounts
+## Create and link Kerberos accounts

 You can either link a Kerberos account to an existing GitLab account, or set up GitLab to create a new account when a Kerberos user tries to sign in.